 - Preheat the over to 375 ˚F (180 ˚C).

-- Mix the beef with salt, pepper, all spice and breadcrumbs, split into two halves.
+- Mix the beef with salt, pepper, all spice and breadcrumbs, chopped onions and split into two halves.

 - Spread one half on the saran wrap till it’s about ½ an inch in thickness into a rectangle.